-Implement an economic attracting and retaining development plan for business.

-generates public revenue. citywide economy which increases the tax base, creates employment attracts investment, opportunities, and Develop a strong a, resources.

-Improve relationships and communication between the City and the business community. ю promote an environment that supports economic business community to collaborate with the Public safety will development. ö
+Implement an economic attracting and retaining business. development plan for citywide economy which on a comprehensive economic activity in Oxnard, including a effort to promote increases the tax base, attracts investment, creates employment opportunities, and marketing program that communicates the City's available resources and generates public revenue.
+Improve relationships and communication between the City and the business community.

+Develop a strong

+Focus available resources

-Capitalize on historic, cultural and natural ن
+Capitalize on historic,

+cultural and natural